thuantran2704/Subleasy/README.md

 - **Authentication**:
   - **JWT (JSON Web Tokens)**: For user authentication.

-#### Development Setup

-1. **Frontend (React)**
-   - Create a new React app using `create-react-app`.
-   - Implement basic pages: Home, Login, Signup, Profile, Property Listings.
-   - Use Axios for making API calls to the backend.

-2. **Backend (Node.js + Express)**
-   - Set up a basic Express server.
-   - Create API endpoints for user authentication, creating listings, and managing bookings.
-   - Use Mongoose to interact with MongoDB.

-3. **Database (MongoDB)**
-   - Set up a MongoDB database (you can use MongoDB Atlas for a cloud solution).
-   - Create schemas for users and property listings.

 #### MVP Flow

 1. **User Sign Up/Login**: Users can create an account and log in.